 “What’s it to be?”

 Damn, she must be a mind reader.
-“Ok, I’ll bite,” I said.
+“Ok, I’ll bite.”

 She smiled, it wasn’t a pleasant smile.
 “Ok Doctor.”

 “So what was the meme?”
-I said, sliding the tablet back across the table, “That’s the missing part of the jigsaw.”
+I said, pushing the tablet back across the table.
+“What’s the missing part of the jigsaw?”

 “Are you sure you want to go down this rabbit hole, Doctor, this is your last chance,” she said, sliding over the second tablet.

 “That was the meme?”
-I scoffed, throwing the tablet back across the table, “You are joking!”
+I scoffed, throwing the tablet back across the table, “You’re joking!”

 Dr. Price, pushed the original tablet back towards me, “Watch the classroom footage again.”

 I hit play.
 Was I supposed to see something now?
 What insight had the meme given me into the actions in that classroom?
 Then it happened, just as the alarm bell triggered on the video, the hairs on the back of my neck went up.
 A rising feeling of nausea overtook me.
 I looked up at Dr Price and everything faded to black.
 A high pitched piercing screech echoed through my mind.
 That horrific scream.
 I fell to the floor, convulsing and joined the pandemonium.
-I needed to escape, but it was all around me, I could feel it breathing on the back of my neck, unfathomable, inescapable, terror.
-I couldn’t stop myself, it was so real, primal, I was frozen in fear.
+I needed to escape, but it was all around me.
+I could feel its breath hot on the back of my neck, unfathomable, inescapable, terror.
+I couldn’t stop myself, it was so real, primal, unimaginable.

-As quickly as it had started it stopped, Dr Price must have paused the video.
+As quickly as it had started the vision stopped.
+Dr Price must have thankfully paused the video.
 I tried to look up but instead threw up my breakfast across the cell floor.
-Shaking, gasping for air, I’d realised I’d soiled myself.
+Shaking and gasping for air, I’d realised I’d soiled myself.

-“I’m sorry,” Dr Price said, she was crouched down next to me, handing me a napkin, “I’m sorry you had to go through that.”
+“I’m sorry,” said Dr Price.
+She was crouched down next to me, handing me a napkin, “I’m sorry you had to go through that.”

-She was helping me back into the chair, much to my squelchy embarrassment.
+She helped me back into the chair, much to my squelchy embarrassment.

-“The truth is, we don’t have the luxury of time and I needed you to understand what we are up against.”
+“The truth is, we don’t have the luxury of time and I needed you to understand what we’re up against.”